 Do you love playing golf, but feel like you can’t share the experience with your kids?
 Or maybe you’ve always wanted to do it, but never had the time.
 Playing golf with your kids can be a great bonding experience, and it’s easier than you might think to get started.
 Here are a few tips to help you get started.

 Even if it’s just a simple family bonding time, you should still ensure that all of you have the best possible gear on you.
 Most people start this by researching average golf club distance in order to get a tool that will fit their child’s size.
-The weight of the golf club is also important to consider, getting a lightweight club will make it easier for the kids to swing and control it properly.
+The weight of the golf club is also important to consider, getting a lightweight club will make it easier for kids to learn the correct golf swing.

 Kids should also wear comfortable clothes that can help them move freely while playing golf.
 And since they are still beginners, getting some proper golf shoes with traction cleats will go a long way in getting the perfect stance.
 As for the equipment itself, getting a set of junior golf clubs is essential.